fakemccoy1800/ch2-exercises/README.md

 ## Ch 2 Exercises
 Clone this repository and follow the instructions below.
 When you are ready to submit the assignment, push your changes.
-Do not make any changes to the files under Assignment.Test or .github.
+Do not make any changes to the files in the .github folder.
 Any changes to these files will be detected by GitHub and result in a failing grade.

 ### Exercise 1 (10 Points)